In order to work or volunteer with children, certain people are required to obtain clearances.

 Once the application is received in the ChildLine and Abuse Registry’s Verification Unit, the results of the Pennsylvania Child Abuse History Clearance will be mailed to the applicant’s address that was noted on the application within 14 days from the date that the application is received in the ChildLine Verification Unit.

-The Commonwealth transitioned to a new vendor for digital fingerprinting, IDEMIA.
-Effective November 28, 2017, you can register with IDEMIA, and be fingerprinted at an IdentoGO site.
-A service code is required in order to schedule an appointment at an IdentoGO location.
-Please see below for more details.
+The Commonwealth transitioned to a new vendor for digital fingerprinting, IDEMIA (also referred to as IdentoGo or MorphoTrust) Effective November 28, 2017, you can register with IDEMIA, and be fingerprinted at an IdentoGO site.
+The fingerprint-based background check is a multi-step process.
+For general questions about FBI clearances, please contact the FBI Background Check Unit at 717-783-6211 or 1-877-371-5422.
 For IDEMIA registration, processing, or billing questions, please contact IDEMIA/IdentoGo at 1-844-321-2101.

 Service codes are a required field for all pre-enrollments.
 Below are the service codes available for applicants applying under the Department of Human Services:

 The Service Code form includes additional information for the enrollment and fingerprinting process.

 |1KG6ZJ||DHS Volunteer||An individual applying for or holding an unpaid position as a volunteer with a child-care service, a school or a program, activity or service, as a person responsible for the child's welfare or having direct volunteer contact with children.||Department of Human Services|

 |1KG71B||Foster Parent||An individual responsible for providing foster family care to children placed by a Family Foster Care Agency.||Department of Human Services|